-We encourage responsible employee participation in social media - such as Facebook, Twitter and Flickr, as well as blogs and other web-based discussion forums - and have developed a set of "digital participation guidelines" for our employees.
+We encourage responsible employee participation in social media - such as Facebook, Twitter and Flickr, as well as blogs and other web-based discussion forums - and have developed a set of digital participation guidelines for our employees.
 A version of the guidelines is available publicly.
-We also use online training to educate our nonmanufacturing workforce on the guidelines and how they affect their use of social media.
+We also use online training to educate our nonmanufacturing work force about the use of social media and the need to communicate honestly and respectfully in connection with our business.